 1/4 cup pitted Black Olives, chopped

 Preheat the grill to medium-high.
 Brush the grill with a little oil to prevent the fish from sticking.
 In a small bowl, combine the olive oil, lemon juice and salt and pepper.
 Season the swordfish by rubbing/brushing it with the olive oil/lemon juice combo.

 Grill the swordfish for about 5 minutes per side, turning only once.
 It is cooked when the fish is completely opaque and flakes easily.
 Swordfish doesn’t cook long and length of time will depend on the thickness of your steak.
 5 minutes was right for what I had.
 If it’s less than an inch think, perhaps you can turn at 4 minutes or less so adjust accordingly.
 Do try to check the link above for more info on how to grill a swordfish properly.

-While the fish is grilling or even while preheating the grill (as the fish doesn't take long to cook so you can actually make this ahead), heat a little olive oil on medium in a small skillet.
+While the fish is grilling (as the fish doesn’t take long to cook you can actually make this ahead, too), heat a little olive oil on medium in a small skillet.
 Saute the garlic and onions for about 3-4 minutes or until the onions begin to brown a little but not completely.
 Raise the heat and pour in the wine.
 Let it boil and cook until most of the wine has evaporated.
 Add the chopped sun-dried tomatoes and olives.
 Season with salt and pepper, if desired.
 Cook until heated through.
 Divide into four equal parts and place on top of the grilled swordfish to serve.
 Enjoy!